LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * shows user permissions on the User Management page
   * use UserDetailsRenderer as default renderer for columns with user lookup
   * use UserLink and UserLinkList in various components that render user displayName
+  * update UserDetailsPanel so that permissions and group listing items are links to admin groups/permissions page
   * add dirty state check for user Profile page navigation

 ### version 2.283.2